General College Admissions

 The Fresh Start Option (FSO) gives the readmitting student an opportunity to start again without the burden of a poor academic history.

-International students are welcomed to attend and pursue a degree at the College.
-Students without prior college experience will be required to take the placement test or present SAT or ACT scores prior to registering.
-Students whose first language is not English will be required to take the ESL placement test to determine their English level before registering.
-Students who do not place into ENG 101 will be required to take the appropriate ESL courses first.
+International students may attend and pursue a degree at the College.
+Students whose first language is not English must take the ESL placement test prior to registering for classes to determine their English level.
+Students who do not place into ENG 101 must take the appropriate ESL courses first.
 The Test of English as a Foreign Language (TOEFL) exam is not required for admission.
-Available services for international students at the College include visa processing, registration advisement as well as career and personal counseling.
+Services include registration advisement, visa processing, and college, career and personal counseling.

-Non-credit students are those taking Continuing Education & Workforce Development courses, which carry no credit and are not applicable to a degree or certificate program (some exceptions may apply, please refer to the Continuing Education & Workforce Development catalog for details).
+Non-credit students are those taking Extended Studies and Workforce Education courses, which carry no credit and are not applicable to a degree or certificate program (some exceptions may apply.
+See Extended Studies course catalog for details).
 An application for admission to the College is not required for non-credit students.
-Please note: Non-English speaking individuals interested in learning English must (1) complete and submit an Application for Admission (available online [www.norwalk.edu/wp-content/uploads/2017/01/application.pdf]) along with the ($20) application fee and (2) schedule an appointment to take the English as a Second Language (ESL) placement test.
-For information about non-credit ESL courses, please call (203) 857-6881 or visit www.norwalk.edu/academics/esl.

 The Connecticut College of Technology Pathway Program

-The College of Technology (COT) is a statewide initiative and an umbrella for Connecticut’s twelve community colleges and eight public and private partner universities.
-The COT provides career pathways for students to earn certificates, Associate of Science and Bachelor of Science degrees in Engineering and Technology disciplines and reduces barriers to education by providing a seamless articulation between the community colleges and the four-year partner universities.
+The College of Technology (COT) is a statewide initiative that provides career pathways for students to earn certificates, Associate of Science and Bachelor of Science degrees in Engineering and Technology disciplines.
+In order to facilitate this statewide initiative, the COT is an umbrella for Connecticut’s twelve community colleges and six public and private partner universities.
+The COT reduces barriers to education by providing a seamless articulation between the community colleges and the four-year partner universities.
 In addition, the COT uniquely integrates all of the aforementioned college and universities systems through offering multiple points of entry for completion of degrees.
-Students have the option to select from two pathways at the community college that provide seamless transition to the four-year partner universities: Engineering Science (for transferring to engineering programs) and Technology Studies (for transferring to engineering technology programs).
-For details on each program, please visit the related page in the college catalog.
+Students also have the option to select from two pathways at the community college that provide seamless transition to the four-year partner universities; Technology Studies and Engineering Science.

 Veterans and Reservists